oceanprotocol/docs/user-guides/how-to-df-estimate-apy.md

 <figure><img src="../.gitbook/assets/rewards/curate-datasets.png" alt=""><figcaption><p>Curate like a Pro.</p></figcaption></figure>

-You can also [learn how rewards are calculated here](rewards/df-max-out-yield.md#how-rewards-are-calculated) to understand more about what's happening behind the scenes each rounn of Data Farming.
+You can also [learn how rewards are calculated here](rewards/df-max-out-yield.md#how-rewards-are-calculated) to understand more about what's happening behind the scenes of each Data Farming round.

 Finally, you can [review the implementation inside df-web](https://github.com/oceanprotocol/df-web/blob/main/src/utils/rewards.js) to understand how APYs are calculated at the frontend/UI level.